dionyziz/marabu-course/docs/exercises.md

 - Private keys can sign transaction inputs pointing to their public key.
 - When you receive a transaction object from the network, validate it before gossiping it.

+Don't worry about maintaining a perfect UTXO set just yet.
+We'll focus on this in Exercise 7.

 # Exercise 4

 Solve the following [blockchain-course.org](https://blockchain-course.org/assignment) exercises: